newjersey/innovation.nj.gov/content/_projects/business-nj-gov.md

 ### Impact + Metrics

 -   Rather than sifting through multiple websites, companies can now easily find the answer to any question they have, file critical forms, and get personalized recommendations -- all in one convenient place.
--   In 2022, more than 850,000 people used Business.NJ.gov to get the information they needed.
+-   With over 4 million users and 19 million pageviews as of April 2024, Business.NJ.gov is the definitive starting point for New Jersey entrepreneurs, serving more than half a million people in the first three months of 2024 alone.

 ### Status